Fight Discrimination and Racism

 - Celebrate West Virginia.
 We will support efforts to create public art and history exhibits, and museums (see our upcoming plan) that tell stories that are often neglected in our public museums, and at the Capitol.
 West Virginia has a proud history of racial justice, union solidarity, women’s rights and other leadership, but that history is undertold.

 - Curb corruption.
 Too often, the criminal justice system has been used to perpetuate inequality.
 We must shift the focus of the criminal justice system from targeting the people who are in pain, to targeting the people who profit off that pain.
 We will open two crucial new investigative divisions in the State Police--a Corporate Crime Division and a Political Corruption Division.
 Each of these divisions will have agents focused on investigating corporate and political discrimination.
-(See forthcoming plan to police white collar crime.)
+(See the full plan to Prosecute Corrupt Politicians and Corporate Criminals.)

 - Establish a $10 million Civil Rights Fund to advance the interests of under-represented communities in West Virginia, investing in initiatives led and directed by marginalized groups.